 Whether you're looking for a gift for a hard-to-please teen or a camera simple enough for the whole family to use, a low-cost point and shoot camera fits the bill perfectly.
 Or, if you think you need something tougher, many underwater compact cameras are also shockproof and freezeproof, which covers three household hazards at least.

 If you're after a starter camera for your kids that won't cost a fortune, Canon's long-established ELPH and IXUS ranges are a sensible place to look.
-The ELPH 180 (know as the IXUS 185 outside North America) is a beginner's model that delivers 20MP via its 1/2.3in sensor.
+The ELPH 180 (known as the IXUS 185 outside North America) is a beginner's model that delivers 20MP via its 1/2.3in sensor.
 But the 8x optical zoom should offer enough for young photographers who want to shoot a range a subjects.
 Light sensitivity is limited to ISO 100-ISO 1600 (with auto mode delivering max of ISO 800), but at this price, it's hard to pick faults and it'll likely prove sufficient as a first 'proper' camera for many young snappers.
 For more ambitious youngsters, the menu options yield some digital filters they'll enjoy experimenting with.
 And while there's no full HD video recording, the 720p capture is perfectly reasonable for the price.
-It's available in black, red or silver, and – like any of these cameras for kids - retailers that offer a long guarantee and accidental damage options are to be recommended.
+It's available in black, red or silver.

 Read more: The best point-and-shoot cameras